 The Institute for Aerospace Studies may accept candidates for the degree of Ph.D. under the general regulations of the School of Graduate Studies.

-Candidates for Ph.D studies must have an M.A.Sc degree in engineering, mathematics, physics or chemistry and must have demonstrated ability to perform advanced research.
+Candidates for Ph.D studies must have an M.A.Sc degree in engineering, mathematics, physics or chemistry, and must have a demonstrated ability to perform advanced research.
 The M.Eng., which consists primarily of course work, is not considered to be appropriate preparation for the Ph.D. program.

 Ph.D. students must be registered continuously for every term — including summer — on a full-time basis until all degree requirements have been completed.
 Ph.D. students starting with an M.A.Sc. degree must spend a minimum of two years at UTIAS.
 “Transfer” students must be at UTIAS for a minimum of three years from the date of registration in the M.A.Sc. program.

-Following acceptance into a Ph.D. program, the candidate shall undertake a program of study under the guidance of a Doctoral Advisory Committee (DAC) which includes the candidate’s supervisor.
+Following acceptance into a Ph.D. program, the candidate shall undertake a program of study under the guidance of a Doctoral Examination Committee (DEC) which includes the candidate’s supervisor.